gbif/hp-gb32/financial-support.md

 ## How to apply

-Fill in the GB31 partial financial support application form [here](https://forms.gle/xfLidpB6mW8hUtFt6) and submit it no later than **XX XXXXX 2024**.
+Fill in the GB31 partial financial support application form [here](https://forms.gle/xfLidpB6mW8hUtFt6) and submit it no later than **12 June 2024**.

 The application must include the following information:
 - A confirmation that the attendee will 1) be able to cover the costs of the flight ticket up front and then be reimbursed after the meeting, or 2) a request for GBIF to directly book and pay the flight ticket (direct economy-class ticket from home country to Porto and back only).